No Way Out (2005): Event

 The fifth match was the final of the tournament to determine the #1 contender for the WWE Championship between Kurt Angle and John Cena.
 Angle performed a German Suplex into the turnbuckles to gain control.
 Angle applied the Ankle Lock but Cena escaped, and executed an FU for a near-fall.
 Angle applied another Ankle Lock but Cena reached the ropes.
 Angle continued to dominate until the referee was knocked down.
 Angle attempted to hit Cena with his steel chain but Cena countered with another FU to earn a title match at WrestleMania 21.

 Immediately before the main event, the third event in the 2005 Rookie Diva of the Year competition took place.
 The participants were Michelle McCool, Joy Giovanni, Lauren Jones, and Rochelle Loewen, and the segments were hosted by Torrie Wilson and Dawn Marie.
 The first event was an "evening gown" competition, which took place after the WWE Tag Team Championship match.
 The next event was the "Talent Contest", and the final one was the "Swimsuit Competition".
 The eventual winner was Giovanni, with 65% of the online votes that took place throughout the show.

-The main event was the Barbed Wire Steel Cage match for the WWE Championship between John "Bradshaw" Layfield (JBL) and The Big Show.
+The main event was the Barbed Wire Steel Cage match for the WWE Championship between John "Bradshaw" Layfield (JBL) and Big Show.
 JBL took the early advantage in the match and tried to climb the cage to escape but was stopped by the barbed wire.
 He then sent Big Show into the cage, causing him to bleed.
 Big Show took control, prompting JBL's Cabinet to interfere.
 Orlando Jordan attempted to climb the cage as the Basham Brothers used a pair of bolt cutters to cut a small hole in the cage.
 General manager Theodore Long ejected the Cabinet from ringside but Jordan passed the bolt cutters through the cage to JBL.
 JBL used them to hit Big Show with for a near-fall.
 Big Show performed a chokeslam from the top rope, sending JBL through the ring.
 Big Show broke through the cage door but JBL had escaped, meaning JBL retained the title.
 Big Show then attacked JBL after the match until the Cabinet intervened.
 They attacked Big Show until Batista made the save and John Cena attacked JBL.